 when there is everything

-I prefer to believe what comes pouring out is really uncorrelated, entirely random noise.
+I prefer to believe what comes pouring out is really uncorrelated noise.
 And with the infinite number of monkeys and typewriters (or word processors) , well, you get my drift.
-And when you have infinity, you have infinite possibilities, and therefor isn’t this particular existence I seem to be involved in possible as well?
+And when you have infinity, you have infinite possibilities, and therefore isn’t this particular existence I seem to be involved in possible as well?

 I don’t have big thoughts.
 I’m inconsequential.

-I struggle to understand why I am cursed with these views that sometimes turns out to be insightful.
+I struggle to understand why I am cursed with these views that sometime turn out to be insightful.
 It happens too often and it’s disturbing when it does.

 My brain effluent sometimes sounds like raving arrogance.
 For example:

 “I understand how to solve climate change and eliminate poverty.
 Unequivocally.”

 That’s Cellular Vertical Axis Wind Turbine.

 It’s so perfectly clear.
 I’m baffled why it has not been done by now.
 But no one believes me.
 Why should anyone take me seriously?
 I have no education, no qualifications.
 I’m just another autodidactic blowhard lunatic.